Degree Requirements

 - Social and Behavioral Sciences (3 units): These courses use qualitative and quantitative observation to explore the social environment, relationships with society and forms of human behavior.
 This area includes courses from Anthropology, Economics, Education, International and Area Studies, Political Science and Psychological & Brain Sciences as well as courses from other areas, including interdisciplinary studies.
 Courses designated "Arch SSC" fulfill the social and behavioral sciences requirement.

-- Art History (Art-Arch 113 History of Western Art, Architecture & Design) with a C- or better; may be taken pass/fail
+- Art History (3 units): Students must complete Art-Arch 113 History of Western Art, Architecture & Design with a C- or better; this course may not be taken pass/fail.

 Major Required Courses: Bachelor of Science in Architecture